deeplearning4j/deeplearning4j/programmingguide/01_intro.md

 # DeepLearning4J Components

-Deeplearning4J is comprised of multiple components which all have different functionalities
+Deeplearning4j is comprised of multiple libraries which all have different functionalities:

-The following are the main components of DL4J

 - **DataVec** performs data ingestion, normalization and transformation into feature vectors
 - **Deeplearning4j** provides tools to configure neural networks
 - **ND4J** allows Java to access Native Libraries to quickly process Matrix Data on CPUs or GPUs.
 - **Arbiter** helps search the hyperparameter space to find the best neural net configuration.
 - **RL4J** implements Deep Q Learning, A3C and other reinforcement learning algorithms for the JVM.

 ## DataVec